 - Or let us know if you have an alternate method (Drop Box, file sharing service, etc)

-Videos need to be received no later than Friday, August 28.
+Pre-recorded session videos must be received no later than Friday, September 17.

 As with physical events, live interaction is essential to the success of virtual events and we are asking every presenter, to be available during their session for live Q&A via text chat within the platform.
 This will provide added value to the audience and create more of an ‘event’ experience, Please ensure you have left 5-10 minutes for questions that you will be able to answer within the system’s chat tool.

 If you are concerned about your timezone and how that could impact the live Q&A portion of your session, we will do our best to reschedule your session slot to a time that is convenient for you.
 If you are not comfortable with the idea of a live Q&A, or cannot participate “live,” please contact us immediately.

 If you experience any issues during Q&A, please visit the Speaker Green Room.

 - Audio – as counterintuitive as it may sound, the single most important factor in a good video, is the audio quality.

 - Eliminate ambient noise – close the doors and windows.
 You’d be surprised how much environmental noise gets picked up.